 Oversize are shelved on the same floors as their classification listed above.
 The oversize room for the main level is to the left of the main entrance.
 For downstairs it runs along the corridor.

-All bound and unbound periodicals are arranged in alphabetical order by title on the lower level of the library.
+All bound and unbound journals are arranged in alphabetical order by title on the lower level of the library.
 Current issues are found in the Reading Room on display shelves, please remember to lift up these shelves to find recent unbound issues.
 Bound volumes may be found in the compact shelving.
-A periodicals list is available in paper in the library and may also be found on the Library's web page.
+A listing of our journals is available in paper in the library and may also be found on the Library's web page.

 Princeton University Library